Economic valuation of ecosystem goods and services: a review for decision makers

-This new 12 page paper covers the main issues, questions and principles surrounding economic valuation and is designed as an overview for those new to economic valuation.
+This 12 page paper covers the main issues, questions and principles surrounding economic valuation and is designed as an overview for those new to economic valuation.

-The paper provides a summary of agreed principles to help communication with other Valuing Nature research disciplines and users of economic value evidence.
+Bringing together input from 120 volunteers from the economic valuation community, this paper provides a summary of agreed principles to help communication with other Valuing Nature research disciplines and users of economic value evidence.

 The paper covers the following topics: